-For the Statewide Account - applications must be received 60 days prior to the September Board meeting.
+For the Statewide Account - applications must be received 60 days prior to the September and March-Board meetings (i.e., July 16 to January 15 to be allocated at the CWCB March meeting and January 16 to July 15 to be allocated at the CWCB September meeting).
 Applications for funds from the Statewide Account will submit applications consistent with the application submittal requirements and these criteria and guidelines.
 If the application meets the eligibility requirements and threshold criteria then the application will undergo future evaluation using the evaluation criteria.